Talley Beatty: Mourner's Bench

-The third section of Southern Landscape, Mounrner's Bench is arguable Beatty's most well-known and enduring work.
+The third section of Southern Landscape, Mourner's Bench is arguable Beatty's most well-known and enduring work.
 In an interview for the documentary "Free to Dance," Beatty said that he got the inspiration for Mourner's Bench after reading Freedom Road (1944) by Howard Fast.
 Freedom Road is a historical fiction set in the Reconstruction era that shows the complicated layers of reconstruction in the South directly after the Civil War.

-Beatty goes on to explain his intention in choreographing Mourner's Bench: "It's a group expression of grief and then it's a personal expression of grief, and he is -- he is thinking upon the events of the day.
+Beatty goes on to explain his intention in choreographing Mourner's Bench: It's a group expression of grief and then it's a personal expression of grief, and he is -- he is thinking upon the events of the day.
 And he's pushing, and just moving across the bench, and looking out, moving across the bench.
-All of the movements have to do directly with what he has just experienced that day."His most notable work, “Mourner’s Bench” was restaged in many companies like the Dayton Contemporary Dance Company.
+All of the movements have to do directly with what he has just experienced that day.His most notable work, "Mourner’s Bench" was restaged in many companies like the Dayton Contemporary Dance Company.